ikuamike/ikuamike.github.io/content/posts/2024/p3rf3ctr00t_ctf_2024_AD.md

 {{< image src="/img/p3rf3ctr00t_ctf_2024/wordstress_11.png" alt="" position="center" style="border-radius: 8px;" >}}

 With access to the admin panel, getting a shell is straighforward.
 We can modify one of the theme files to include our php shell payload.
-I initially did this, but later realized I had skipped the intended path.
+I initially did that, but later realized I had skipped the intended path.
 So let's follow the intended path (which is easier).

 ### WordStress Flag